azeuio/BANANA-tree/README.md

 # Versioning

-We use [Semantic Versioning](http://semver.org/) for versioning.
+I use [Semantic Versioning](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/azeuio/BANANA-tree/tags).